Dr Luke’s guide to a better night’s sleep

 3. Use the f.lux app.
 “Blue light” emitted from TVs, computer screens, iPads, phones etc cause a decrease in melatonin and reduces the body’s ability to achieve REM sleep, where memory processing takes place.
 The best restorative sleep happens between 10pm-2am when melatonin is naturally high, along with restorative enzymes.

 4. Use the Night Shift setting on your iPhone to automatically dim in the evenings.
+Check out this interesting article from Nestmaven about how technology kills your sleep and what you can do about it.

 5. Have a nighttime routine.
 Every parent knows the importance of a nighttime routine for their kids, adults are no different.
 Go to bed by 10pm.
 Listen to calming music.
 Use dim lights.
 Write in a journal.
 Set out clothes for next day.
 Read fiction to help turn off the analytical mind.